cflint/CFLint/README.md

 There is support for SonarQube through Stepstone's Sonar ColdFusion plugin mentioned further below.

+There's an NPM wrapper for CLint below.
+Please be aware that the wrapper seems to come with its own bundled CFLint binary which might not be up to date, which is outside of our control.

 Other products in the integeration/build server category might work, too.
 If you're using a specific product that works for you with CFLint please let us know.
 If you can't get CFLint to work in an environment you use, please let us know as well - we might be able to help.

 ## IDE support